arduino/help-center-content/content/Software Support/PLC IDE/If-PLC-IDE-isnt-working-with-your-device.md

 ---

-## If you can't install the runtime
+## If there's an issue when you install the runtime

 In this section: